falsandtru/typed-dom/README.md

 ```

 However, since scoped custom elements don't inherit global custom elements you shouldn't extend the built-in interfaces such as HTMLElementTagNameMap.
-Instead, you should define new interfaces and new APIs to define custom elements.
+Instead, you should create new interfaces and new APIs to define custom elements.

 ```ts
 import { API, shadow, html } from 'typed-dom';